anza-xyz/octane/README.md

 Octane validates the transaction, signs it to pay the SOL, and broadcasts it on the Solana network.

 When the transaction is confirmed, Octane will have been paid a fee in the token for this service.

-Octane is designed for anyone to be able to run for free on Vercel as a collection of serverless Node.js API functions.

 ## Is this secure?